yw05/minetest/doc/lua_api.md

 objects that will be seamlessly copied (not shared) to the async environment.
 This allows you easy interoperability for delegating work to jobs.

+Metatables are not kept across environments by default.
+Use `core.register_metatable` if you want a metatable to be kept.
+Note that you need to register the metatable in the main environment and in the async environment.

 * `minetest.handle_async(func, callback, ...)`:
     * Queue the function `func` to be ran in an async environment.
       Note that there are multiple persistent workers and any of them may